Binghamton University

-Since its establishment in 1946, the school has evolved from a small liberal arts college to a large research university.
-It is classified among R1: Doctoral Universities – Very high research activity.
+The university is classified among R1: Doctoral Universities – Very high research activity.
 Binghamton's athletic teams are the Bearcats and they compete in Division I of the National Collegiate Athletic Association (NCAA).
 The Bearcats are members of the America East Conference.

 History

 Establishment

 Binghamton University was established in 1946 in Endicott, New York, as Triple Cities College to serve the needs of local veterans returning from World War II.
-Thomas J. Watson, a founding member of IBM in Broome County, viewed the Triple Cities region of the state's Southern Tier as an area of great potential.
+Thomas J. Watson, noted chairman and CEO of IBM, viewed the Triple Cities region of the state's Southern Tier as an area of great potential, given IBM's founding and prominent presence in Broome County.
 In the early 1940s he collaborated with local leaders to begin establishing Triple Cities College as a two-year junior college operating as a satellite of private Syracuse University.
 Watson also donated land that would become the school's early home.

 Originally, Triple Cities College students going on to a bachelor's degree finished their program at Syracuse.
 By the 1948–1949 academic year, the degrees could be completed entirely in Binghamton.
 In 1950, it split from Syracuse and became incorporated into the public State University of New York (SUNY) system as Harpur College, named in honor of Robert Harpur, a colonial teacher and pioneer who settled in the Binghamton area.
-At that time, Harpur and Champlain College in Plattsburgh were the only two liberal arts schools in the New York state system.
-When Champlain closed in 1952 to make way for the Plattsburgh Air Force Base, the records and some students and faculty were transferred to Harpur College in Binghamton.
-Harpur also received 16,000 non-duplicate volumes and the complete contents of the Champlain College library.
+Harpur College was designated one of only two liberal arts colleges in the system, which otherwise consisted of teaching colleges at the time.
+The other liberal arts college, Champlain College in Plattsburgh, closed in 1952 to make way for the Plattsburgh Air Force Base, and its records and library (along with some students and faculty) were transferred to Harpur College.
+Due to pressure from private colleges in the state, Harpur College remained SUNY's only liberal arts college for a decade, quickly earning a reputation for its academic rigor.